Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 All pages pass CSS and HTML validation

+Fixed :
+Error: Character reference was not terminated by a semicolon.
+At line 135, column 25
+p>Website &#169 Leah C 2022</p

 All links and navigation work correctly

 Site works on mobile, tablet and laptop / desktop sized screens as expected.